scking1/timer-javascript/README.md

 ### Resources

-I followed The Coding Train's YouTube tutorial [Coding Challenge #66: JavaScript Countdown Timer](https://youtu.be/MLtAMg9_Svw?si=w3LoTd44cZeGSsIq) for the timer logic.
+1. I followed The Coding Train's YouTube tutorial [Coding Challenge #66: JavaScript Countdown Timer](https://youtu.be/MLtAMg9_Svw?si=w3LoTd44cZeGSsIq) for the timer logic.

+2. The documentation for the jQuery UI spinners can be found [here](https://jqueryui.com/spinner/).